 Piecing Artifacts Together

 Since the cause of the tragedy is most likely an earthquake, it had caused damage to some of the artifacts.
 The marine archaeologists have found a stele that was broken into 17 pieces.
 Fortunately, throughout the exploration, the divers have found all the pieces.
-It took a lot of hard work to put every piece of the artifacts together, but remarkably, they managed to do it.

 Another extraordinary discovery of Goddio’s team is the red granite statue that was buried along the huge temple in Heracleion.
 The divers also found many other statues that are in such good condition, almost as if nothing tragic ever happened.
-Coming across these statues was nothing short of a miracle for the divers; it was as if they struck gold.

 Another magnificent discovery of the archaeologists was a statue of a Graeco-Egyptian queen.
 The figure was carved in dark stone.
 In spite of being buried in the sand under the sea for thousands of years, the statue was well-preserved.

-A Bronze Oil Lamp
+Bronze Oil Lamp

 One of the objects that were found while exploring the sunken city of Heracleion was an oil lamp.
 Who would believe that a bronze oil lamp will endure the tragedy and still be in good condition?
 This surprising discovery is considered to date as far back as 2nd Century BC.